SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/miscelenea/core/core_components.rst

      - Assign x with a resized copy of y, size is manually calculated

-There are 2 cases where spinal automaticly resize things :
+There are 2 cases where spinal automatically resize things :

 .. list-table::
    :header-rows: 1
    :widths: 3 2 1

-   * - Assignement
+   * - Assignment
      - Problem
      - SpinalHDL action
    * - myUIntOf_8bit := U(3)